 The apathy towards the poor in this country runs deep, so much so, that even in death they are denied a proper funeral.
-In Nerusalakudi, near Vaaladi, Murugesan, a ragpicker’s 75-year-old mother, Mariammal, passed away after being ill for sometime in the little tent they called home.
+In Nerusalakudi, near Vaaladi, Murugesan, a ragpicker’s 75-year-old mother, Mariammal, passed away on January 27, 2017, after being ill for sometime in the little tent they called home.

 Murugesan could not afford to take his mother’s body back to his native place, so he asked the local church for permission to bury his mother in their grounds.
 They refused.
 Stung by their indifference, he approached the village cremation ground.
 They, too, refused.
 Left with no choice, he gathered a bunch of dry leaves and prepared a makeshift pyre in a public place.
 The locals seemed to take offence to this too since they informed the police.
 The Lalgudi police arrived, put out the fire, took the partially-burnt body and finally arranged for a proper funeral.
 They also arranged for a death certificate from the village administrative officer.

 There are thousands of ragpickers all over the country and most of them belong to the lowest rung in the caste hierarchy.
 Since they are unable to or are denied any other employment, they resort to picking up waste.
 But of course, we live in a country where a person’s caste is still the deciding factor when it comes to privileges.